 The publication of the criteria on its own can be downloaded as a PDF [PDF, 1.3 MB] and printed.

 The licensing criteria were last updated in September 2022.

 Health and Safety practices criterion 32

-No person on the premises smokes in any area which is available for use by children or for food preparation while children are attending the service.
+No person on the premises smokes or vapes in any area which is available for use by children or for food preparation while children are attending the service.

 The criterion aims to uphold the safety and wellbeing of children.

 Any examples in the guidance are provided as a starting point to show how services can meet (or exceed) the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.

 Educators must never smoke or vape in the home while children are attending the service at any time including while children are asleep.
 In addition, they must never smoke or vape whilst on an excursion with the children.